AdamGhaida/F24-CMUQ-112-TPs/README.md

 ---

 ## Contact
-For questions or issues, please contact the repository maintainer:
+For questions or issues, please contact the repository maintainers:

 Adam - adamghaida@cmu.edu